-  ICPSR is distributing the Families of Newtown demography data in two formats: (1) as standard ICPSR product suite datasets (SPSS, SAS, and Stata files) in rectangular format; and (2) as Intermediate Data Structure (IDS) formatted files.
+ICPSR is distributing the Families of Newtown demography data in two formats: (1) as a standard ICPSR full product suite (including ASCII data files, setup files, and SPSS, SAS, and Stata data files) with datasets in rectangular format; and (2) as Intermediate Data Structure (IDS) formatted files.

-b.
-An INDIVIDUAL to INDIVIDUAL table which characterizes relationships between persons (tb35005-0004.xls).
+- An INDIVIDUAL to INDIVIDUAL table (35005-0004-Data-indiv-indiv.txt) which characterizes relationships between persons.

 The IDS formatted files are included to facilitate analyses of the longitudinal data contained within this collection.
+Filesets 5 through 7 are IDS metadata, entity mapping, and relationship mapping files.
 For a detailed overview of the IDS table composition, please see the ICPSR Intermediate Data Structure (IDS) Manual.

 The ICPSR Codebook features variable descriptions and frequencies for Part 1: Families of Newtown: Parents Data and Part 2: Families of Newtown: Children Data.
 Parts 3 through 7 are Intermediate Data Structure (IDS) formatted tables and associated documentation, and are not represented in the Variable Description and Frequencies section of the ICPSR Codebook.

-The PI's original family reconstitution records are held in the Long Island Division of the Queens Library, New York.
+The Principal Investigator's original family reconstitution records are held in the Long Island Division of the Queens Library, New York.